 The Company will be affected by a number of operational risks and the Company may not be adequately insured for certain risks, including: cybersecurity, labour disputes; catastrophic accidents; fires; blockades or other acts of social activism; changes in the regulatory environment; impact of non-compliance with laws and regulations; and natural phenomena, such as inclement weather conditions, floods, earthquakes and ground movements.
 A defect, error, sabotage or failure in the Company's technology, or involving the Company's products and/or services, could result in injury, death or property damage and significantly damage the Company's reputation.
 There is no assurance that the foregoing risks and hazards will not result in damage to, or destruction of, the Company's operation, costs, monetary losses, potential legal liability and adverse governmental action, any of which could have a material and adverse impact on the Company's business, prospects, financial condition and results of operations.
 Although the Company does carry insurance for a number of risks, including but not limited to aviation, auto, and commercial general liability, the Company cannot insure or which the Company may elect not to insure because of the cost.
-This potential lack of insurance coverage could have an adverse impact on the Company's business, prospects, results of operations the cost.
-This potential lack of insurance coverage could have an adverse impact on the Company's business, prospects, results of operations to the Company cannot insure or which the Company may elect not to insure because of the cost.
+This potential lack of insurance coverage could have an adverse impact on the Company's business, prospects, results of operation the Company cannot insure or which the Company may elect not to insure because of the cost.
 This potential lack of insurance coverage could have an adverse impact on the Company's business, prospects, results of operations and financial condition.